signum-network/CIPs/SIP/sip-40.md

 With the normal send Signa transaction to the NFT (smart contract address) -  without a message  - any account can try to buy it or place a bid.

 ### Activation costs
 The contract has an activation cost of 0.3 Signa.
 Every transaction needs to have this minimum amount to interact with it, otherwise the transaction will not be handled within the smart contract.
-The activation cost(fee) will be substrtacted from any bid/opffer send to the NFT.
-Example If you like to send a bid of 100 Signa you need to send an amount of 100.30 plus the network fee for the transdaction.
+The activation cost(fee) will be subtracted from any bid/offer send to the NFT.

+Example: If you like to send a bid of 100 Signa you need to send an amount of 100.30 plus the network fee for the transaction.

 ## Compatibility